Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Jenkins.md

 - Use the Matrix-based security plugin

 ### What is the Blue Ocean plugin in Jenkins?
-- Blue Ocean is a modern user interface for Jenkins, designed to simplify the creation, visualization, and management of Jenkins Pipelines.
+- Blue Ocean is a modern user interface for Jenkins, designed to simplify the creation.
-- It provides a more intuitive and visually appealing way to interact with Jenkins.

 ### How do you manage credentials in Jenkins?
 - Credentials in Jenkins can be managed using the "Credentials" plugin.